 - Housing: Locate affordable, comfortable accommodations for extended stays

 - Emotional and spiritual support: Join a support group, speak with a social worker or chaplain, and get help with your mental health and spiritual side

 - Nutrition: Consult our dietitians on how diet can help with treatment and recovery

 - For children and teens: Find services especially for younger patients.

-- Power of attorney for health care: Appoint someone to make medical decisions on your behalf
+- Advance care planning (living will, power of attorney for health care): Define your health care choices or appoint someone to make medical decisions on your behalf.

 - Patient rights and responsibilities: Take an active role in your health care